Apology letters by Sidney Powell and Kenneth Chesebro in Georgia election case are one sentence long

 “I apologize to the citizens of the state of Georgia and of Fulton County for my involvement in Count 15 of the indictment,” Chesebro wrote in a letter dated Oct.
 20, when he appeared in court to plead guilty to one felony charge of conspiracy to commit filing false documents.

-A spokesperson for Fulton County District Attorney Fani Willis, who brought the election interference case, did not immediately respond Thursday to a request for comment on the contents of the letters.
+A spokesperson for Fulton County District Attorney Fani Willis, who brought the election interference case, declined Thursday to comment on the contents of the letters.

 Powell and Chesebro were among four defendants to plead guilty in the case after reaching agreements with prosecutors.
 They were indicted alongside Trump and others in August and charged with participating in a wide-ranging scheme to illegally keep the Republican in power.
 The remaining 15 defendants — including Trump, lawyer Rudy Giuliani and former White House chief of staff Mark Meadows — have all pleaded not guilty.